1 IN 2

 Different surgical methods may be used to remove the prostate:

-• laparoscopic radical prostatectomy (keyhole surgery) – small surgical instruments and a camera are inserted through several small cuts in the abdomen
+• laparoscopic radical prostatectomy (keyhole surgery) – small surgical instruments and a camera are inserted through several small cuts in the abdomen.
+The surgeon performs the procedure by moving the instruments using the image on the screen as a guide

-Talk to your surgeon about the methods available to you, and the advantages and disadvantages of each option.
+Talk to your surgeon about the methods and other treatment options available to you, and the advantages and disadvantages of each option.
 There may be extra costs involved for some procedures and they are not all available at every hospital.

 You may want to consider getting a second opinion.
 The surgeon’s experience and skill are more important than the type of surgery offered.